 The \db directory contains the database files.

-The \fm directory contains the file-manager objects.
+The \fm directory contains the file-manager files.

 The DTD files are in \fop\config\dtd or a \dtd sub-directory under the plug-in directory.